 We think this happened for a few core reasons:

-- People use the software that works for them.
+- People use software that works for them.

-- Slack offered integration that work like its users do.
+- Slack offered integration that works like its users do.

 - The developer silo.